gfiorav/carto_loves_mac/README.md

 NOTE: If you're having trouble with `bash-completion`, do: `brew remove bash-completion && brew install bash-completion@2` and try again.

+NOTE: If make install fails, try with sudo.

 `postgis` time!
 Installing it is very simple.
 We'll install from source to be sure sure that it will use PostgreSQL 9.5.
 You also need to create some postgis templates in the db for CARTO to work with:

 ```